sheffield-bioinformatics-core/sheffield-bioinformatics-core.github.io/_events/2024_07_15_command-line.md

 - 13:00 - 16:00pm
 - Bartolome House, Seminar Room EG03

-University of Sheffield staff / students can book via myDevelopment
+University of Sheffield staff / students are recommended to book via myDevelopment

+Otherwise, please use [this link](https://onlineshop.shef.ac.uk/conferences-and-events/faculty-of-medicine-dentistry-and-health/medical-school) to register for the course.
+There are options for attending online and in-person.

 ## Overview